SepidehMosaferi/TestStatistics_Subsampling/README.md

 # Test Statistics-Subsampling

-This repository contains all the code for the paper titled “Properties of Test Statistics for Nonparametric Cointegrating Regression Functions Based on Subsamples” by (Sepideh Mosaferi, Mark S. Kaiser, and Daniel J. Nordman).
+This repository contains all the (GAUSS and R) code for the paper titled “Properties of Test Statistics for Nonparametric Cointegrating Regression Functions Based on Subsamples” by (Sepideh Mosaferi, Mark S. Kaiser, and Daniel J. Nordman).

 The repository is structured as follows: